arez/arez/README.md

 * Start to document app using Jekyll site.
 Useful resources include https://learn.cloudcannon.com/

-* Convert findAll result from Collection to List.
-May need to be done via js magic to avoid performance degradation.
-  Introduce another method that can be used internally to class (but still public so can be used by queries)

-* Should be able to ensure all the collections returned by repositories are immutable ... at least in debug builds

 * Enhance Watcher so that it times out after specified time and self disposes.
 Probably implement via TimedDisposer that is disposed as part of effect..